-If the new employer envisages making any changes after the transfer, then they will have to let the old employer have this information in order that the old employer can ensure that the appropriate representatives know about the proposals.
-Again this information should be provided in good time in order to ensure that consultation is meaningful.
+If the new employer envisages making any changes after the transfer, then they will have to let the old employer have this information so that the old employer can ensure that the appropriate representatives know about the proposals.
+Again this information should be provided in good time to ensure that consultation is meaningful.

 Employee Liability Information